IREN Investors Have Opportunity To Lead Iris Energy Limited Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Oct.
-28, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Iris energy Limited ("Iris Energy" or the "Company") (NASDAQ: IREN ).
+31, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Iris energy Limited ("Iris Energy" or the "Company") (NASDAQ: IREN ).

 Class Period: June 20, 2023 – July 11, 2024